ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 The instance name must meet the following requirements:
 * Only alphanumeric and dash (-) characters are allowed.
-* The instance name must start and end with an alphanumeric character.
+* The instance name must start with an alphabetic character and end with an alphanumeric character.
 * The maximum length of the instance name is 10 characters.
 * The instance name must be unique within your account.